d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 *Actually learning that function is the hard part.*

-Moreover, just because a single-layer network *can* learn any function doesn't mean that you should try to solve all of your problems with single-layer networks.
+Moreover, just because a single-layer network *can* learn any function does not mean that you should try to solve all of your problems with single-layer networks.
 It turns out that we can approximate many functions much more compactly if we use deeper (vs wider) neural networks.
 We’ll get more into the math in a subsequent chapter,